Active Self-Semi-Supervised Learning for Few Labeled Samples: Experiments

 \subsection{Model Detailed Analysis}

-We further analyze our approach from six aspects: ablation studies for the whole framework, influence of switching point, comparisons of active learning strategies, ablation studies for our active sampling strategy, the detailed analysis on pseudo-label propagation and clustering results on self-supervised features.
+We further analyze our approach from six aspects: ablation studies for the whole framework, influence of switching point, comparisons of active learning strategies, ablation studies for our active sampling strategy, and the detailed analysis of pseudo-label propagation and clustering results on self-supervised features.